Emerald Ash Borer

 Conduct regular monitoring of ash trees on your property:

+Identification information listed above can help you determine if you have an ash tree in your yard.
 Regularly inspect your ash trees for signs of emerald ash borer, such as the characteristic dieback at tops of trees, excessive branching around tree trunks, D-shaped exit holes, serpentine galleries under tree bark, and increased woodpecker activity.
 Keep a regular watch over your own ash trees, being aware of their location on your property and overall health status.

 Take preventative measures: